jsbennett/jekyll-now/_posts/2018-06-04-Internship-Week-1.md

 ### This Is The Begining

 I am really excited to be starting my internship at Craneware.
-Craneware (<https://public.craneware.com/>) are the market leaders in providing software, tools and services for healthcare institutions used to improve and enhance their earnings.
+Craneware (<https://public.craneware.com/>) are the market leaders in providing software tools and services for healthcare institutions used to improve and enhance their finances.

 From this internship I hope to gain new knowledge from the work I do and from everyone around me, an insight into this fast growing industry, new skills that will help me throughout my future career and studies, and to contribute a meaningful difference in the company.